Last updated on June 1st, 2022 at 12:46 am

 So what can you do?

 Review the age and mix of your current vehicle fleet.
 Automobile manufacturers are responding to increased consumer demand as well as new federal standards regarding fuel economy.
 New technology four-cylinder engines are performing like six-cylinder engines, but with much better fuel economy.
 If you have been specifying 6 cylinder engines in the past, it’s time to consider a change.
-With gasoline at around $4.00 a gallon, you may be able to replace older vehicles with new fuel efficient vehicles and reduce your monthly operating costs.
+With gasoline at around $4.00 a gallon, you may be able to replace older vehicles with new fuel efficient commercial trucks and reduce your monthly operating costs.
 Values of used vehicles are at all time highs and interest rates continue to be low, which leverages your ability to upgrade vehicles sooner than you may think.

 Explore out-of-the-box solutions.
 Trucks should be re-evaluated as well.
 Automobile manufacturers are moving to offer new down-sized models for a reason.
 They are responding to demand for improved fuel efficiency.
 Savvy businesses are reviewing old practices and thinking outside of the box.
 Reducing weight by eliminating unnecessary cargo improves fuel economy and may allow for the use of smaller trucks.
 Converting even part of the truck fleet to smaller more fuel efficient trucks can have a significant impact.